Grantham College: Structure

 Grantham College's Elsham House building was built by Richard Hornsby & Sons in the 1860s.
 The college has 77 residential places in Sedgwick Hall and Sedgwick Mews halls of residence.
 A satellite to Grantham College is Sleaford College, in the nearby town of Sleaford.

+The former Girls Central School became an annexe of the college, known as the Teachers Centre Annexe.

+In January 1967 a 40 ft radio mast was put on the top of the college, for police radio transmissions.

+A pottery studio was built in Elsham House from September 1968, to form part of an art centre.

+It acquired a sports field in October 1969.

+On Monday 19 September 1994 it opened its first residential block called Sedgwick Hall, for 49.
+It cost £650,000.
+The college was now separate from the county council.
+It could never have built this building when under the county council.

+It was given a drinks licence in September 1995.

 Grantham College is accessed via the A1 and East Coast Main Line, and the A52 from the east.
 However, most college usage is by those who live in close proximity.
 Similar education is available further north from Grantham, at Lincoln College's sites in Lincoln and Newark-on-Trent, and 25 mi to east at Boston College in Boston.
 The other nearby Lincolnshire towns of Spalding and Bourne do not have FE colleges.

+Sleaford

+The Sleaford Evening Institute began with evening classes at the Sleaford Secondary Modern School on Church Lane, and classes would be taught also at Grantham Technical College, for some of those attending the evening institute.
+There were also evening institutes in Claypole, Heckington, Bourne, Billinghay and North Hykeham, at the relevant local schools, run by Kesteven Council.
+Sleaford College was launched in 1999 on Eastgate by Grantham and Boston colleges.